stephaniekyyip/smartLight/README.md

 <img src = "https://github.com/stephaniekyyip/stephaniekyyip.github.io/blob/master/img/projects/smartLight/smartLightSetup.jpg?raw=true" width = 500px></img>

 For the final project in my Internet of Things course, I worked in a team to create a smart light system that allows the user to remotely control a LED bulb.
-My contribution to the project was mainly on the software side.
+I contributed to the software side of the project.

 ## Hardware Design